Pete O'Brien (first baseman)

-Peter Michael "Pete" O'Brien (born February 9, 1958) is a former first baseman in Major League Baseball who played for the Texas Rangers (1982–88), Cleveland Indians (1989), and Seattle Mariners (1990–93).
+Peter Michael O'Brien (born February 9, 1958) is an American former first baseman in Major League Baseball who played for the Texas Rangers (1982–88), Cleveland Indians (1989), and Seattle Mariners (1990–93).
 He batted and threw left-handed.

 Early years

 Born in Santa Monica, California, he was the youngest of seven children of Jimmy and Janice O'Brien.
 Raised in the Pebble Beach / Monterey area, O'Brien graduated from Carmel High School in 1976.

 Neither drafted nor offered a scholarship out of high school, he played a year at Monterey Peninsula College and transferred to the University of Nebraska in Lincoln, then in the Big Eight Conference.
 After his junior season in 1979, he was selected in the fifteenth round (381st overall) of the amateur draft by the Texas Rangers.